 It was not one of Meryl Streep’s better performances.
-She stood at the podium of the Golden Globe Awards, gasping for breath and denouncing that awful man who had abused his power by mocking a reporter with disabilities.
+She stood at the podium of the Golden Globe Awards, gasping for breath and denouncing the man who had abused his power by mocking a reporter with disabilities.

 Never mind that the reporter, Serge Kovaleski, works for the New York Times and is capable of defending himself as he has done before with Donald Trump.
-Never mind that Trump has used the same ridiculous gestures to make fun of other people over the years, including himself, proving that he needs impulse control more than a scolding on national television.
+Never mind that Trump has used the same clownish gestures to make fun of other people over the years, including himself, proving that he needs impulse control more than a scolding on national television.
 His posts on Twitter are proof enough of that.

 And never mind that as a culture we are ruled by what Notre Dame moral philosopher, Alasdair MacIntyre, calls “emotivism.”
 This occurs whenever we elevate our personal feelings to the status of moral principle and then judge others according to that principle.
 This is usually done in a whirlwind of emotions and panic.
 If it sounds like a mess, that’s because it is a mess, and it was on display at the awards ceremony.

 The worst part of Streep’s performance, filled with sighs and breathlessness, is that it was based on a wrong assumption and then elevated that assumption to a moral principle.
 How could anyone condone abusive behavior toward the most vulnerable members of society?
-One would have to be a monster, which is precisely how Trump and his followers are portrayed.
-Never mind, again, that the bulk of the deplorable behavior seems to move in the opposite direction: Left to Right.
+One would have to be a monster, which is precisely how Trump and his followers are portrayed, although not without reason.
+Never mind, again, that the bulk of the deplorable behavior seems to be moving from the political Left to Right.

 To be fair, I have yet to see Clinton supporters beaten savagely or mocked by politicians and figures in pop culture.
 Jennifer Holliday had to back out of the inaugural celebrations because of death threats.
 By her own admission, she voted for Hillary.
 Funny, but I don’t remember this problem in 2012 and 2008.